xragua/xraybinaryorbit/paper/paper.md

 $$ \xi = \frac{L_{\rm X}}{n(r_{\rm X}) r_{\rm X}^{2}} $$

-We calculate the ionization map within the system plane based on these calculations.

 ### Doppler Effect

-The Doppler effect helps determine orbital parameters in X-ray binaries, affecting emission line energies and enabling the analysis of radial velocities.
+The Doppler effect refers to the change in frequency or wavelength of a wave (such as sound or light) in relation to an observer moving relative to the source.

 The Doppler velocity provoked by orbital motion can be calculated as:

 $$ v_{D} = (-r\omega \sin\phi \sin i) $$

-The doppler length wave affected by Doppler effect be written as:
+The observed Doppler length wave can be written as:

 $$ \lambda_{D} = \lambda_{\text{rest}}\left(1+\frac{v_{D}}{c}\right) $$